devthefuture-org/yarn-plugin-fetch/README.md

 COPY package/mypackage package/mypackage

 # COPY package/my-package-dep1 . # if you have one or many workspace dependencies
-RUN yarn workspaces foreach -t run postinstall # if you have postinstall scripts in your package.json file(s) RUN yarn workspace mypackage build # and/or other build commands
+RUN yarn workspaces foreach -At run postinstall # if you have postinstall scripts in your package.json file(s) RUN yarn workspace mypackage build # and/or other build commands

 RUN yarn workspaces focus mypackage --production